-Kirstie will demonstrate the components that are needed to create a successful small scale art work and different ways of making effective and dramatic statements.
+I will demonstrate the components that are needed to create a successful art work and different ways of making effective and dramatic statements.

-This will be an absorbing and fun filled weekend with an outcome of wonderful images from the imagination, and direct sources of reference, to enjoy and build from.
+This will be an absorbing and fun filled experience with an outcome of wonderful images from the imagination, and direct sources of reference, to enjoy and build from.

 Accommodation can be arranged locally.